julienvollering/DSMdepth/ms/ms.md

 Observations outside of the prediction intervals showed no obvious spatial pattern.

 \begin{figure}
-\includegraphics[width=1\linewidth]{figures/calibration_plots} \caption{Calibration plots for the best-performing models at Skrimfjella (a) and Ørskogfjellet (b), with predictions and 90 \% prediction intervals (grey veritical lines) from spatial cross-validation.
-Points are transparent to show overlap.
+\includegraphics[width=1\linewidth]{figures/calibration_plots} \caption{Calibration plots for the best-performing models at Skrimfjella (a) and Ørskogfjellet (b), with predictions and 90 \% prediction intervals (grey vertical lines) from spatial cross-validation.
+Points have transparency to show overlap.
 Blue lines are local polynomial regressions and the red dashed line in each panel shows the 1:1 line.
 Marginal distributions (top) are shaded by quartile.}(\#fig:calPlots)
 \end{figure}

 ## Model interpretation